simo101/MendixSecurityAudit/README.md

 `npm install`

-This is will install the sdk visualisation and all the relevant dependencies.
+This is will install the security audit and all the relevant dependencies.

-Then type:

-`tsd install`

-This will install all the necessary typings.
-This will only work if you have installed tsd before hand.

 To connect it to your project you need to change the following constants in the `script.ts`